MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 The total number of requests is listed in the **Summary** pane, at the bottom of the **Network** tool.

 > [!CAUTION]
 > This number only tracks requests that have been logged since DevTools was opened.
-If other requests occurred before DevTools was opened, those requests are not counted.
+If other requests occurred before DevTools was opened, those requests aren't counted.

 The total number of requests since DevTools were opened